Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 It is recognized, however, that in most cases, benefits are defined independent of the value of the Fund assets.
 The Fund assets serve as security that awarded benefits will be met and are, in effect, held in trust for injured workers.

-The roles and responsibilities of the board of directors, the Finance and investment Committee, staff and the OCIO with respect to the management of the Accident Fund are defined in Policy 34-205 – Statement of Investment Philosophy and Beliefs.
+The roles and responsibilities of the board of directors, the Finance and Investment Committee, staff and the OCIO with respect to the management of the Accident Fund are defined in Policy 34-205 – Statement of Investment Philosophy and Beliefs.

-Any member of the Finance and Investment Committee who has a conflict of interest arising out of the investment activities of the Fund shall, at the first opportunity, disclose the existence and the nature of the conflict of interest to the chairperson of the board of directors and shall not participate in any discussion of, shall not influence or attempt to influence the outcome of, and shall not vote or otherwise participate in respect of the matter to which the conflict of interest relates.
+Any member of the board of directors who has a conflict of interest arising out of the investment activities of the Fund shall, at the first opportunity, disclose the existence and the nature of the conflict of interest to the chairperson of the board of directors and shall not participate in any discussion of, shall not influence or attempt to influence the outcome of, and shall not vote or otherwise participate in respect of the matter to which the conflict of interest relates.
 See Policy 41-013 Code of Conduct.

 The policy set out in this statement will be reviewed by the Finance and Investment Committee every 12 months, or more frequently if deemed appropriate, to ensure that it remains reasonable.